-Emmy Noether was a German Jewess, whose work was of prime importance in the development of modern algebra.
+Emmy Noether, a German Jewess, was arguably the greatest woman mathematician of all time; her work was of prime importance in the development of modern algebra.
 She eventually obtained an academic post at Göttingen, with support from Hilbert, in the teeth of opposition to the appointment of a woman.
 Then, being Jewish, she had to flee Germany, and worked in the US until her untimely death.